network-plane/dhcplane/README.md

 ## Logging

-- File logger is created at `--log` path.
-Use `--console` to also mirror logs to stdout.
+- File logger is created at `--log` path; logs are always mirrored to stdout/stderr.
 - Internal errors are additionally printed to stderr in red for operator visibility.
 - PID file is written at `--pid-file`.